 Americans have heard a very disturbing narrative about the tragic death of Breonna Taylor: A black EMT was sleeping in her apartment, when cops broke into her place (thinking it was a different apartment), and shot her in her sleep.
-Activists took to the streets and social media to demand justice for the wrongful killing of yet another black American by racist cops.
+Activists took to the streets and social media to demand justice for the wrongful killing of yet another black American by racist cops and to demand the police be defunded.
 However, as you read further, the real story seems to contradict the one that has flooded social media over the last several months.

 Contrary to initial reports and beliefs, the conversations show that police had good reason to enter Taylor’s apartment on March 13, knocked loudly before entering the apartment, and only began firing after Taylor’s most recent boyfriend, Kenneth Walker, fired the first shot.
 Officers’ stray bullets hit Taylor in the hallway, leading to her death.

 Disclaimer: This article is simply a summary of the information that appears in the report.

 The Drug Dealer Police Sought Was Breonna Taylor’s Former Boyfriend

 Taylor’s association with Glover was initially “disputed,” according to the Louisville Courier Journal.

 But according to the report, their association dates back to at least 2016, when cops asked Taylor about a dead body found in her rental car.
 She said she didn’t know about the body, but that Glover often drove her car.
 The dead man was the brother of an individual with whom Glover had been arrested numerous times.